dstockhouse/eaglesat-plugsin/documents/data_rates.md

 that is, how many pixels are needed to store each event.
 Some studies on the ground looking for radiation with an image sensor of similar pixel size show events of approximately 12 pixels by 12 pixels, with some buffer around the edges to ensure that all the relevant data is included.
+Additionally, to properly recreate the captured frame on the ground, the location of each cropped event on the frame must be included in the transmission.
+The location of the events on the frame are represented by the pixel coordinates of some predetermined reference point, say the top left corner of the cropped region.
-So each event takes up 144 pixels, and each pixel is stored with one byte, and there are 67 events per capture, and there are two sensing planes, so the amount of pixel data produced per 5-second capture is
+The CMV50000 image sensor has a resolution of 7920x6004 pixels, so the coordinates of any point requires 4 bytes, a negligible amount.
+So each event takes up 144 pixels of raw image data at one byte per pixel, plus 4 bytes of coordinates, and there are 67 events per capture, and there are two sensing planes, so the amount of pixel data produced per 5-second capture is

-*144 px/event * 1 byte/px * 67 events/sensor * 2 sensors = 19,296 bytes = 18.8kB*
+*(144 px/event * 1 byte/px + 4 bytes/event) * 67 events/sensor * 2 sensors = 19,832 bytes = 19.4kB*

-With this per-capture amount we can calculate the amount of data generated per orbit.
+With this per-capture amount we can calculate the amount of data generated per orbit (assuming the satellite is in a near ISS orbit).

-*18.8kB/capture * 1 capture/5 seconds * 60 seconds/1 minute * 90 mintes/1 orbit = 20,304kB = 19.8MB*
+*19.4kB/capture * 1 capture/5 seconds * 60 seconds/1 minute * 90 mintes/1 orbit = 20,916kB = 20.4MB*

-Any associated metadata will be negligible, but it might be prudent to round this figure up to 20MB (160Mb) to leave room for additional overhead.
-So in the worst case, the payload will produce 20MB per orbit.
+This is a rough first order approximation, and there are plenty of necessary items not considered here, so it might be acceptable to round the figure to 24MB (192Mb).
+So in the worst case, the payload will produce 24MB per orbit, subject to the above assumptions.

 #### Complete Software Analysis